© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in Ramsdown Plantation, 120m north west of Brickfield Cottage is a scheduled monument protected by Historic England under reference 1016001.
 View the official record →

-Bowl barrow in Ramsdown Plantation is a Bronze Age burial mound located approximately 120 metres north west of Brickfield Cottage in Hampshire.
+Bowl barrow in Ramsdown Plantation is a Bronze Age burial mound situated approximately 120 metres north west of Brickfield Cottage in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016001.

 Bowl barrow in Ramsdown Plantation, 120m north west of Brickfield Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016001.